YuweiCao-UIC/ColdGPT/README.md

 python evaluate.py --t1 --t3 --plm SBERT
 ```

-Links to the Google drive folders containing all four preprocessed SCS datasets will be available uploaded soon.
+Links to the Google drive folders containing all four preprocessed SCS datasets will be uploaded soon.